Together-Java/TJ-Bot/Setup-project-locally.md

 IntelliJ comes by default with a `git` plugin.
 You can easily clone repositories to your disk by clicking a few buttons.

-1. open your IntelliJ and select `Get from VSC`.
+1. open your IntelliJ and select `Get from VCS`.
 2. select `Git`, enter the `.git` link and select a directory for the project; smack that `Clone` button
 3. IntelliJ will now open the project